Meghsss/pomodoro-extension/README.md

 - Use the mode buttons (Focus/Short/Long) to switch modes when stopped.
 - Click Settings (gear) to customize durations and auto‑start behavior.
 - The badge shows minutes remaining while running.
+- Pick mode (Focus/Short/Long) and start/pause/reset as needed.
+- Use the 🎨 button to set button accent color (timer ring stays mode-colored).
+- Click **Play Sound** to toggle the looped `assets/audio/break_end.mp3`.
+- Open settings (⚙️) to adjust durations and auto‑start.
+- View credits (🌐) or donate via PayPal link.

 ## Design Decisions
 - **Single end alarm** for reliability; popup calculates its own ticking display based on `endTime`.